 PCTEL delivers Performance Critical TELecom technology solutions to the wireless industry.
 We are a leading global supplier of wireless network antenna and testing solutions.
 The Connected Solutions segment designs and manufactures precision antennas.
-PCTEL antennas are deployed in small cells, enterprise Wi-Fi access points, fleet management and transit systems, and in network equipment and devices for the Industrial Internet of Things ("IIoT").
+PCTEL antennas are deployed in small cells, enterprise Wi-Fi access points, fleet management and transit systems, and in network equipment and devices for the Industrial Internet of Things.
 The RF Solutions segment provides test tools that improve the performance of wireless networks globally.
 Mobile operators, neutral hosts, and equipment manufacturers rely on PCTEL to analyze, design, and optimize next generation wireless networks.

 PCTEL operates in two segments for reporting purposes.
 Each segment has its own segment manager as well as its own engineering, sales and marketing, and operational general and administrative functions.
-All of our accounting and finance, human resources, IT and legal functions are provided on a centralized basis through the corporate function.
+All of our accounting and finance, human resources, information technology ("IT") and legal functions are provided on a centralized basis through the corporate function.

-Revenue growth for the Connected Solutions segment is driven by the increased use of wireless communications and increased complexity trends occurring in these markets.
-PCTEL antennas are primarily sold to OEM providers where they are designed into the customer's solution.
+Generally, revenue growth for the Connected Solutions segment is driven by the increased use of wireless communications and increased complexity trends occurring in these markets.
+PCTEL antennas are primarily sold to original equipment manufacturers ("OEM") providers where they are designed into the customer's solution.
 PCTEL maintains expertise in several technology areas in order to be competitive in the antenna market.
 These include radio frequency engineering, mobile antenna design and manufacturing, mechanical engineering, product quality and testing, and wireless network engineering.

-Revenue growth for the RF Solutions segment is driven by the implementation and roll out of new wireless technology standards (i.e., 3G to 4G, 4G to 5G, etc.).
-PCTEL test equipment is sold directly to wireless carriers or to original equipment manufacturers ("OEM") who integrate our products into their solution, which is then sold to wireless carriers.
+Generally, revenue growth for the RF Solutions segment is driven by the implementation and roll out of new wireless technology standards (i.e., 3G to 4G, 4G to 5G, etc.).
+PCTEL test equipment is sold directly to wireless carriers or to OEMs who integrate our products into their solution, which is then sold to wireless carriers.
 PCTEL maintains expertise in several technology areas in order to be competitive in the test tool market.
-These include radio frequency engineering, digital signal processing ("DSP") engineering, manufacturing, mechanical engineering, product quality and testing, and wireless network engineering.
+These include radio frequency engineering, digital signal processing engineering, manufacturing, mechanical engineering, product quality and testing, and wireless network engineering.

-Results of Operations Three months Ended March 31, 2018 and 2017 (in thousands)
+Results of Operations Three and six months Ended June 30, 2018 and 2017 (in thousands)